cityofaustin/atd-airflow/docs/01-intro.md

     - High availability
     - Built for horizontal scaling
 - Cons:
-    - Harder to Maintain
+    - Harder to maintain
     - It's pricier
     - It takes some work to set up
     - Worker maintenance

 ### Operators

 An operator is basically a single task.
-Think of a DAG is a collection of tasks, therefore a DAG is a collection of operators.
+Think of a DAG as a collection of tasks, therefore a DAG is a collection of operators.

 Operators are defined in python, but they can be written in many different languages and tools.